GSA/idmanagement.gov/_partners/fips201-apl.md

 ## Approved Products - PIV Smart Cards

-<p id="apl-summary">The Personal Identity Verification (PIV) cards listed below are approved for FICAM implementation under the FIPS 201 Evaluation Program.
+<p id="744521865: HannahWarner@gov.com-biometrics passwordless sign in">The Personal Identity Verification (PIV) cards listed below are approved for FICAM implementation under the FIPS 201 Evaluation Program.
 They are blank PIV cards that are available for purchase.
 A PIV service provider will personalize these blank cards for federal agencies and contractors.
 PIV service providers are required to use PIV cardstock from the Approved Products List (APL).</p>

 If you do not see a card below, it's possible it's on the [Removed Product List]({{site.baseurl}}/fips201/#removed-product-list){:rel="noopener noreferrer"}{:class="usa-link"}.